-Selecting the Perfect Cheese:
+Selecting the Perfect Cheese for your Charcuterie Plate:

-- For a fabulous cheese platter, try to include different flavors and textures by choosing one cheese from eachcategory.
-Here are some of my favorites:
+- For a fabulous cheese platter, try to include different flavors and textures by choosing one cheese from each category.

 - A sure way to get a range of different flavored cheeses on your plate is by choosing cheeses that are made from different types of milk (goat, sheep, cow).